scientific-python/docstub/README.md

 Pointers to where the documentation is confusing and unclear.

 Since docstub is still in early development there isn't an official contribution guide yet.
-Docstubs features and API is still being heavily extended and the internal structure is still somewhat in flux.
+Features and API are still being heavily extended and the internal structure is still somewhat in flux.
 That said, if that only entices you, feel free to open a PR.
 But please do check in with an issue before you do so.